Frequently Asked Questions

 Q: When should construction begin and end?

-A: Brownstown Elementary renovations have begun and it is scheduled to be finished in Fall 2020.
+A: Brownstown Elementary renovations were finished for the 2020-21 school year.
 Renovations to the other schools will follow.
-The new middle school is expected to be complete sometime during the 2021-2022 school year.
+The new middle school is expected to be complete before the start of the 2022-23 school year.
 Renovations to the existing middle school to prepare it for Smoketown Elementary will begin after that is complete.

 Q: What will the capacity be of the new middle school?